Skip to navigation Skip to content

 • a retrospective/backdated start date only if:

 • a Cuba document or a call recording confirms that the customer notified Child Support of a change in income, asked to lodge an estimate and Child Support failed to action the request.
-The estimate must be pended and the intray forwarded to an APS5 or above for approval, or
+If it appears that this occurred, the estimate must be pended and the intray forwarded to an APS5 or above for approval, or

 • the customer's circumstances satisfy an estimate deeming policy.
 Note: SSO approval is not required when applying a deeming policy.
 Record a document to support the decision